noureldien/UvA-InfoVis-Students/Information Visualisation - Assignment 1.md

 ## Assignment Part II: Operating Systems Usage

-In this final part of the first assignment you will create a visualisation for a small dataset containing statistics on Operating System usage.
+In the final part of the assignment you will create a visualisation for a small dataset containing statistics on Operating System usage.
 There are two subsets of data you can choose, one contains numbers on *desktop* operating systems and one contains numbers on *mobile* operating systems. **Please choose one of the datasets and clearly mention which one you use**.
-Both datasets are publicly available from [NetMarketShare.com](https://www.netmarketshare.com/), but you can download them from BlackBoard:
+Both datasets are publicly available from [NetMarketShare.com](https://www.netmarketshare.com/), but you can download them from Blackboard:

 1. Desktop Operating Systems, april 2016: `operating_systems_desktop_april2016.csv`
 2. Mobile Operating Systems, april 2016: `operating_systems_mobile_april2016.csv`

 You are free to choose the type of visualisation for displaying the data.
-It might be necessary to check the lecture slides on Blackboard as a refresher to the kind of visualisations you can choose from.
+Pay a close attention to the lecture slides as a pointer to the kind of visualisations you can choose from.

 **Requirements:** The assignment is complete when it has met the following requirements: